-The Subject Leaders for History are Jade Young and Louisa Stimpson.
-They are responsible for:
+The Subject Leader for History is Jade Young.
+She is responsible for:

-- Overseeing the planning and teaching of History; - Leading colleagues and guiding them to relevant and helpful resources; - Delivering and arranging appropriate CPD for staff; - Monitoring and feedback, using the school's monitoring cycle; - Communicating with parents: - delivering information meetings; - raising subject-specific issues; and - advising on new subject-specific initiatives. - Conducting pupil interviews; - Meetings with the History governor Mrs. N. Tonks; - Identifying staff training and training needs; - Ordering and maintaining History resources; - Maintenance of the History budget.
+- Overseeing the planning and teaching of History; - Leading colleagues and guiding them to relevant and helpful resources; - Delivering and arranging appropriate CPD for staff; - Monitoring and feedback, using the school's monitoring cycle; - Communicating with parents: - delivering information meetings; - · raising subject-specific issues; and - advising on new subject-specific initiatives. - Conducting pupil interviews; - Meetings with the History governor Mrs. N. Tonks; - Identifying staff training and training needs; - Ordering and maintaining History resources; - Maintenance of the History budget.